-- 16.5 Official orders shall be in a form approved by the Chief Finance Officer and are to be signed only by staff approved by the appropriate Director or Head of Service.
-They shall include any contractual requirements set out in Standing Orders for Contracts. - 16.6 Each order shall conform to directions regarding purchasing and the standardisation of supplies and materials. - 16.7 A copy of each order shall be retained by the responsible officer and shall show the cost or estimated cost of the work or goods and the relevant application.
-The copy may be kept in paper form or in an electronic form. - 16.8 Telephone, facsimile transfer ("fax") or verbal orders shall be confirmed as soon as practicable, within 2 working days, by official orders that clearly show that they confirm instructions previously issued. - 16.9 Official orders must only be used for legitimate Council business.
+- 15.5 Official orders shall be in a form approved by the Chief Finance Officer and are to be signed only by staff approved by the appropriate Director or Head of Service.
+They shall include any contractual requirements set out in Standing Orders for Contracts. - 15.6 Each order shall conform to directions regarding purchasing and the standardisation of supplies and materials. - 15.7 A copy of each order shall be retained by the responsible officer and shall show the cost or estimated cost of the work or goods and the relevant application.
+The copy may be kept in paper form or in an electronic form.

+- 15.8 Telephone, electronic communication ("emails" or similar) or verbal orders shall be confirmed as soon as practicable, within 2 working days, by official orders that clearly show that they confirm instructions previously issued. - 15.9 Official orders must only be used for legitimate Council business.
 They must not be used for the procurement of goods, materials or services for the personal or other use of an employee, nor must personal or private use be made of Council contracts.